Steins;Gate: Reviews

+In 2009, the Famitsu Awards gave Steins;Gate visual novel an annual Game of Excellence award.
+In 2011, it was voted #6 in Famitsus poll of "most tear-inducing games" of all time.
+Steins;Gate was nominated for the 2015 Golden Joystick Award in the "Best Handheld / Mobile Game" category.
+In 2017, Famitsu readers voted it the best adventure game of all time.

 Senji Ishii of Famitsu Xbox 360 praised the scenario for its detail and noted that events that were overlooked as insignificant later returned to affect events of the future.
 Due to the way the plot ties the many different events of the game together, Ishii believes it must have been a lot of work to write the scenarios.
-In 2009, the Famitsu Awards gave Steins;Gate an annual Game of Excellence award.
 4Gamer.net commented that Steins;Gate is comparable to 428: Shibuya Scramble and felt that it is a gem that has not been seen in recent years.
 ITmedia Gamez noted that players should be attentive to all the details in the story as the twists will surprise the player in many different ways.
 It was also suggested to the player that the characters' voices be left turned on as the voice acting is very good.
 The review did caution that players who have played through the demo and who did not enjoy the atmosphere of the game were not likely to find the rest of the game interesting.
 Steins;Gate has also been praised by Square Enix producer Tomoya Asano, who described it as having "appealing and likable characters and a scenario that surprised players"; this led to Steins;Gate writer Naotaka Hayashi writing the plot and characters for the role-playing video game Bravely Default: Flying Fairy.
-In 2011, Steins;Gate was voted #6 in Famitsus poll of "most tear-inducing games" of all time.
-In 2017, Famitsu readers voted it the best adventure game of all time.